kodebae/ts-koan-for-mongodb/README.md

 ## Knowlege Seekers

+If you are not familar with software koan's you can think of them as Test Driven Learning.
+The /src/MongoKoan.ts file has a collection of methods that currently return errors.
+The /src/MongoKoan.test.ts is a set of Jest unit tests that test those methods.
+Your goal is to update the MongoKoan.ts file with the code that makes the tests pass.
+All is answered in the solved branch, but your journey may lead to other answers so don't follow the road already debugged.
 This koan is designed to help you prepare for the node.js MongoDB Associate Developer certification exam.
 The examples here will likely not appear in the exam, but the knowledge gained here will help you to prepare.
 May you find deep inner peace on your certification journey.

 ## Prerequists
 - [Docker](https://docs.docker.com/desktop/install/mac-install/)